 Pines Learning provides quality training in a supportive learning environment with modern facilities and small class sizes.
 All training is delivered by experienced and qualified trainers who are passionate about the industry.

-Course Entry Requirements apply.
+Course entry requirements apply.
 Details can be found in Course Guide.
-See course downloads.
+See course downloads below.

-Next course will commence in April, 2021.
+Next course to be advised.
 Classes will be held on Mondays, with pre-course work and theory assessment to be completed in between classes.
 The course consists of:

 - a two hour orientation session